Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Many people enjoy eating the greens attached to the end.
 If you fall in this camp, be sure the greens are fresh and free from decay.
 But if you’re choosing turnips for the root only, the condition of the greens doesn’t matter.

-To clean, simply scrub with a vegetable brush under running water UNLESS you're baking them.
+Before cooking turnips, you will have to clean them.
+To do this, simply scrub with a vegetable brush under running water UNLESS you're baking them.
 When baking, there's no need to clean them first.

 Next, cut away the greens (optional -- the greens ARE edible).
-Peeling is optional (I prefer them peeled which can be done with a vegetable peeler).
+Peeling is optional as well, but can be done most easily with a vegetable peeler.

 To chop, begin by carefully cutting in half so you have a flat surface.
 Then place that flat surface on your cutting board and continue to chop, dice, etc. Especially helpful tip when peeling.

 Turnips can be sliced, diced, chopped, or left whole depending on their size, and cooking technique you'll be choosing.
-They can also be grated to be used in salads or coleslaws.
+They can also be grated.

-Create your very own turnip recipe with some of your favorite ingredients from this list of foods that match perfectly with turnips.
+Create your very own turnip recipe with some of your favorite ingredients from this list of foods that match perfectly.